|2014 Europa Cup|

 -- Rafa Paz was the last player selected.
 The team lacked players who could play on the side.
 He also played many years for the club.
 He deserved it for his contributions.

--- Diego Simeone, Grzegorz Krychowiak and Christian Poulsen only played a handful of years at Sevilla.
+-- Carlos Bacca, Diego Simeone, Grzegorz Krychowiak and Christian Poulsen only played a handful of years at Sevilla.
 They only made Honorable Mention.
-Julio Baptista also played two seasons, but he was an attack midfielder.
 I don't think Víctor Espárrago played enough in Sevilla too.

 -- I have five strikers on the team.
 The five strikers were absolute legends in the past and a few current one who contributed to their European trophies.
 I cannot find space for Vassilis Tsartas, Ivan Zamorano, Anton Polster, Pintinho, Hector Scotta, Alvaro Negredo, Daniel Bertoni and Bernardo Acosta Miranda.